bit-broker/website/content/en/docs/consumer/catalog.md

 This will return an empty JSON array.

 The catalog API will return a list of entity instances which match the submitted query string.
 The query string is submitted by adding a `q` URL parameter to the call.
 Submitting no query string, results in an empty array (as opposed to all items).

+{{% alert color="info" %}}
-NOTE: lists retrieved from this API will be returned in [pages](/docs/consumer/#paging)
+Lists retrieved from this API will be returned in [pages](/docs/consumer/#paging-lists)
+{{% /alert %}}

 For example, using the query string: